braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_email_style_settings.md

 ![][9]

-Optionally, you can override the default style of your Drag-and-Drop Editor theme.
+Optionally, you can override the default style of your drag-and-drop editor theme.
 Click **Override default style** to apply your choice of title styling.
 This can include setting a different font and link color.

 ## Paragraph styling